Monday, 28 January 2019

 16 But this is what was spoken through the prophet Joel:

-17 ‘And it will be in the last days,’ says God, ‘that I will pour out my Spirit on all people.
-And your sons and daughters will prophesy, and your young men will see visions, and your old men will dream dreams.
-18 Even on my slaves, both men and women, in those days I will pour out my Spirit, and they will prophesy.’”
+17 “And it will be in the last days”, says God, “that I will pour out my Spirit on all flesh, and your sons and daughters will prophesy, and your young men will see visions, and your old men will dream dreams.
+18 Even on my slaves, both men and women, in those days I will pour out my Spirit, and they will prophesy.”’

 Peter is saying that the events of the day of Pentecost are the beginning of the fulfillment of Joel’s prophecy in Joel 2:28-32.
 Joel prophesied that God would pour out His Spirit, says Peter, and this has now come into effect.
-And the text makes it clear that pouring out the Spirit involves dreaming dreams, and these are certainly dreams in which God speaks to His people.
+And the text makes it clear that pouring out the Spirit includes dreaming dreams, and these are certainly dreams in which God speaks to His people.

-The prophecy explicitly says that “old men will dream dreams.”
+The prophecy explicitly says that ‘old men will dream dreams’.
 However, it would be wrong to think that this means that only old men will dream dreams.
 Rather, what we have here is a piece of rhetoric, in which each spiritual activity in v.
 17 applies to each of the groups of people mentioned in this verse.
 Sons and daughters, young men and old men will all prophesy, see visions and dream dreams.

-But if God stopped speaking in prophecies, visions and dreams in the first century, this would mean that in fact it was only in the very first part of the last days that God poured out His Spirit as Joel and Peter describe.
+But if God stopped speaking in prophecies, visions and dreams in the first century, this would mean that it was only in the very first part of the last days that God poured out His Spirit as Joel and Peter describe.
 And this does seem a rather awkward interpretation of the text.
 Acts 2:16-18 therefore fits more naturally with God speaking in dreams throughout the Christian era.

 This is a term that refers to how God’s overall plan for human beings has unfolded in various ways in different periods of history.

-For example, the calling of Abraham and the giving of the Law at Sinai involved radical new departures from what had come before.
+For example, the calling of Abraham and the giving of the Law at Sinai involved big changes from what had come before.
+Later, the ministry of John the Baptist also brought something radically new, as did the earthly ministry of Jesus.

 The day of Pentecost was also a huge change from what had come before.
-On this day the Spirit was given, in fulfillment of the Old Testament promises of the New Covenant.
+On this day the Spirit was given in fulfillment of the Old Testament promises of the New Covenant.

 Crucially, however, since Pentecost there has been no critical point in salvation history.
 We are still in the same New Covenant era that began on that day.

+If we accept, as we should do, that God speaks through dreams today, we nevertheless need to exercise great care in this area.
 It is surely true that the vast majority of dreams that Christians have are not ones through which God is aiming to communicate.

 Sadly, some Christians show much too little caution in their attitude to dreams they have had.
 Rushing to assume that an unusual dream must be a message from God can have disastrous consequences, if an important decision is based on the dream alone.